 Dental crowns are long-lasting and durable tooth prosthetics.
-They can be metal alloy or more natural-looking porcelain.
+They can be a metal alloy or a more natural-looking porcelain.
 Unlike cosmetic dental treatments, crowns are usually included in dental plan coverage.
 This makes them a budget-friendly option for tooth restoration.

 Dental crowns are designed to strengthen and restore damaged and decayed teeth.

 Crowns can be used for a wide variety of purposes.
 Dr. Alexander might recommend a crown for you if:

 - You have a deeply cracked, worn or fractured tooth

 - You have a tooth with a large cavity

 - You are undergoing a root canal

 - You have a tooth that is abnormally small, strangely shaped or very discolored

 Dental crowns are often used in conjunction with other restorative dentistry treatments.
 For example, crowns can anchor a bridge in place on either side of a missing tooth.
 With dental implants, a porcelain crown is a finishing touch to create a natural looking smile again.